xamantra/momentum/docs/basics.md

 # The Basics
 This covers the basic building blocks of momentum state management.
-Specifically on setup, rebuilding widgets, write models, write logic, access dependencies.
+Specifically, on setup, rebuilding widgets, write models, write logic, access dependencies.

 ## Setup
 `Momentum` is a widget that should be in the root of the app.